microsoft/mesos/README.md

 Our goal is to help bring [DC/OS to Azure][azure], with full Mesos support across Azure, on both Linux and Windows.

-Our work is all open source, contributed directly upstream to [Apache Mesos][GitHub].
+Our work is all open source, contributed directly upstream to [Apache Mesos][github].
 We track our [work log on GitHub][mesos-log], where you can see our progress and current sprint.
 All our patches are posted to [Review Board][] through Mesos's [patch submission process][patch].